 NATURAL HERITAGE.

-DCR is responsible for the identification, protection, and stewardship of Virginia's natural heritage resources, defined as the habitat of rare, threatened, or endangered plant and animal species, or rare or state significant natural communities.
-DCR maintains a database of this information that enables customers to make informed land conservation decisions, and perform environmental assessments of proposed developments.
+- DCR is responsible for the stewardship of Virginia's Natural Heritage Resources which are the habitat of rare, threatened, or endangered plant and animal species, or state significant natural communities. - Services provided by DCR include a database of Virginia's natural heritage resources along with an array of GIS-based models and map products that enable customers to make informed land conservation decisions, and perform environmental assessments of proposed developments. - DCR also manages the Commonwealth's Natural Area Preserve System totaling 63 Natural Area Preserves providing long-term protection and outdoors recreation access to some of the state's most ecologically important lands.

 PLANNING AND RECREATION RESOURCES.

-DCR is responsible for creating and updating the Commonwealth's comprehensive outdoor recreation and open space planning document, the Virginia Outdoors Plan.
-The Agency develops and updates master plans for state parks, designs and constructs recreation facilities for state parks and natural area preserves, and provides grants and technical assistance related to land use and outdoor recreation.
-DCR additionally administers a statewide system of trails, the statewide Scenic Rivers Program, and coordinates with the Virginia Department of Transportation on administration of the Scenic Byways program.
+- DCR is responsible for creating and updating the Commonwealth's comprehensive outdoor recreation and open space planning document, the Virginia Outdoors Plan. - DCR develops and updates master plans for state parks, designs and constructs recreation facilities for state parks and natural area preserves, and provides grants and technical assistance related to land use and outdoor recreation. - DCR additionally administers a statewide system of trails, the statewide Scenic Rivers Program, and coordinates with the Virginia Department of Transportation on administration of the Scenic Byways program.

 LAND CONSERVATION.

-DCR administers a statewide land conservation grant program through the Virginia Land Conservation Foundation.
-The Agency verifies the conservation value of donations of real property interests for which donors request state land preservation tax credits of \$1 million or more.
+- DCR administers a statewide land conservation grant program through the Virginia Land Conservation Foundation. - The Agency verifies the conservation value of donations of real property interests for which donors request state land preservation tax credits of \$1 million or more.
 DCR also administers the Land and Water Conservation Fund (LWCF) Federal program in Virginia.

 BOARD STAFFING.

-DCR provides staffing for various public bodies to include policy and advisory boards and committees, foundations, and numerous standing and ad hoc workgroups.
-Staff provide on-going support as it relates to activities of the agency, meeting management and logistics, applicable Freedom of Information Act guidance and compliance, and records management.
-Support and staffing is provided for the Virginia Soil and Water Conservation Board, the Board of Conservation and Recreation, the Virginia Cave Board, the Virginia Land Conservation Foundation, and technical and advisory committees and workgroups for Scenic Rivers, State Trails, State Park Master Planning, Invasive Species, Agriculture Best Management Practices (BMP) Cost-share Program, Agriculture BMP Engineering, Conservation Planning and Soil and Water District Dam Owners.
+Support and staffing is provided for the Virginia Soil and Water Conservation Board, the Board of Conservation and Recreation, the Virginia Cave Board, the Virginia Land Conservation Foundation, and technical and advisory committees and workgroups for Scenic Rivers, State Trails, State Park Master Planning, Invasive Species, Agriculture Best Management Practices (BMP) Cost-share Program,